Notifications

 Configuration

 By default, notifications are enabled in Glue42 Enterprise.
-The notification settings are under the "notifications" top-level key in the system.json configuration file located in the %LocalAppData%\Tick42\GlueDesktop\config folder:
+To specify global notification settings, use the "notifications" top-level key of the system.json system configuration file located in the %LocalAppData%\Tick42\GlueDesktop\config folder.

 {